-- Once I have approval your display and product samples will be shipped to you.
+- Once I have approval your display (and any product samples) will be shipped to you.

 What do you send me?

 Displays arrive flat packed if they are a flat-pack style.
 Otherwise displays are shipped fully assembled.
 If you're looking for component cutting so you can assemble yourself that's possible.
-Please let me know in advance so I can adjust your quote.
+Just ask.

 How do I get started?

 The first step is to email me with your design ideas.
 I will tell you how many hours it will take to design.
 If you're ok with the time estimate, I will send you a payment link to take a deposit.
-Then the design process can begin.
+Then the design process can get started.

 What did you think of this post?
 Was it helpful?
 Let me know in the comments!